 I was never one of those moms who grieved their kids growing up.
 I thought it was great.

-Oh, I look back and I remember them as little kids.
-How I carried them everywhere, how I stroked their cheeks to calm them, laid on the couch with their little selves asleep on my chest, sang to them songs I made up and that no one else heard.
+Oh, I look back and remember them as little kids.
+How I carried them everywhere, stroked their cheeks to calm them, laid on the couch with their little selves asleep on my chest, sang to them made-up songs that no one else heard.
 Our private songs.

 I remember all that and am glad for that time.
 But I don’t miss it.

 I wanted them to grow up into people.
-Strong, smart, decent people.
-I wanted them to have their own lives that didn’t involve me.
-I wanted other people to love them.
-I wanted them to love other people more than me.
+Strong, smart, decent people with their own lives that didn’t involve me.
+I wanted other people to love them and for them to love other people more than me.

 I don’t understand mothers who grieve every step of their children’s growing up.
 I don’t get the tears at the kindergarten door or the angst at the driver’s license test.
 The weeping at graduation baffles me.
 The whole point of being a parent is to raise kids, not keep them as pets.